djmtype/sol-css/src/pages/index.md

 #### Output

 > Tiam, ad mint andaepu dandae nostion secatur sequo quae.
+>
 > **Note** that you can use _Markdown syntax_ within a blockquote.

+1. The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a footer or cite element, and optionally with in-line changes such as annotations and abbreviations.
+2. Item two

+- The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a footer or cite element, and optionally with in-line changes such as annotations and abbreviations.
+- Item two

 ### Blockquote with attribution